-(To learn a lot more about Personas, you can reach out to us for a demo.)
+(To learn a lot more about Engage, you can reach out to us for a demo.)

 Step 4: Set up your heatmaps in Freshmarketer

-Once you’ve connected Segment to Freshmarketer, you can send the audiences you’ve created through Segment Personas to Freshmarketer as a user property.
+Once you’ve connected Segment to Freshmarketer, you can send the audiences you’ve created through Engage to Freshmarketer as a user property.

 If you’re just setting up Freshmarketer for the first time, you’ll need to install Freshmarketer’s snippet to your website.
 See instructions here.